Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Related Work

-State-of-the-art coverage criteria have been largely validated with artificial inputs generated based on adversarial methods~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance}.
-However, their relationship with (often unrealistic) adversarial inputs does not necessarily mean that they relate to the fault detection capability of natural test input sets.
-In fact, Li \textit{et al}.~\cite{li2019structural} argue that adversarial inputs are pervasively distributed over the divided space defined by existing coverage criteria.
-On the other hand, misclassified natural inputs have a sparse distribution making their detection much more difficult when using such coverage criteria~\cite{li2019structural}.
+State-of-the-art coverage criteria have been largely validated with artificial inputs that have been generated based on adversarial methods~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance}.
+However, their relationship to (often unrealistic) adversarial inputs does not imply they relate to the fault detection capability of natural test input sets.
+Li \textit{et al}.~\cite{li2019structural} argue that adversarial inputs are distributed pervasively over the divided space defined by existing coverage criteria.
+On the other hand, misclassified natural inputs are distributed sparsely, making their detection difficult when using such coverage criteria~\cite{li2019structural}.
 Existing studies~\cite{li2019structural,chen2020deep} have failed to find a significant correlation between coverage and the number of misclassified inputs in a test set.
-Consequently, coverage criteria may be ineffective at guiding the test of DNNs to increase the fault-detection capability of natural input sets.
+Consequently, coverage criteria may be ineffective at guiding DNN testing to increase the fault-detection capability of natural input sets.
 Furthermore, existing studies~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance} have used the number of mispredicted inputs to study the effectiveness of coverage criteria to support DNN testing.
-However, as we have discussed above, simply comparing mispredictions is highly misleading as many test inputs may (and usually do) fail due to the same causes in the DNN model.
-To address this problem, in our work, we approximate faults (i.e., common misprediction causes) relying in a clustering strategy and study the correlation between test criteria (i.e. coverage and diversity) and faults instead of misprediction rates.
+However, as previously discussed, simply comparing mispredictions is highly misleading because many test inputs may (and usually do) fail due to the same causes in the DNN model.
+To address this problem, we approximated faults (i.e. common misprediction causes) by relying on a clustering strategy and by studying the correlation between test criteria (i.e. coverage and diversity) and faults instead of misprediction rates.